black-sliver/evermizer/README.txt

 STILL TO BE FIXED:
   (with feature set outlined above)
-  Show info to the player if market timer is over but vigor won't spawn yet Act3 has camera location bugs in houses until blindly talked to Lance Lance is still somewhat buggy
+  Show info to the player if market timer is over but vigor won't spawn yet Act3 can have camera location bugs in houses until blindly talked to Lance Put rocket behind mungola / change tinker progression?
-  Stop and Lance are missabe
-  Put rocket behind mungola / change tinker progression?
   Remove some cutscenes?
   Desaturnate 2.0: make sure *NO* hatches can be skipped